Bob Avellini

-Robert Hayden Avellini (born August 28, 1953), nicknamed "Slow-Mo", is a former American football quarterback.
-For most of his career, he played in the National Football League (NFL) for the Chicago Bears before finishing with the New York Jets.
+Robert Hayden Avellini (August 28, 1953 – May 4, 2024) was an American professional football player who was a quarterback in the National Football League (NFL), primarily with the Chicago Bears.
+He played college football for the Maryland Terrapins and was selected by the Bears in the sixth round of the 1975 NFL draft.
+He finished his career with the New York Jets, for whom he did not appear in a game.

 Professional career

-Avellini played college football at the University of Maryland and was a sixth round selection of the Bears in the 1975 NFL Draft.
+Avellini played college football at the University of Maryland and was a sixth round selection of the Bears in the 1975 NFL draft.
 As a rookie with Chicago in 1975, he started four games on a team that finished 4–10, throwing for 942 yards with 6 touchdown passes along with 11 interceptions.

+He played for the Bears from 1975 to 1984, primarily serving as a backup quarterback during his NFL career.
 Fully established as the Bears starter in 1976, Avellini started all 14 games, throwing for 1,580 yards, although with 15 interceptions to only 8 touchdowns.
 Chicago improved to a 7–7 mark.
 Avellini improved those numbers in 1977, passing for 2,004 yards while once again starting every game for the Bears.
 His interception rate was rather high, throwing 18 picks compared to only 11 touchdown passes.
 The Bears showed improvement as they tied the Minnesota Vikings for the NFC Central title at 9–5 and earned a trip to the playoffs as the wildcard team, where they were handily beaten by the Dallas Cowboys.
-Walter Payton’s big season of over 1,800 yards rushing had much to do with their success.
+Walter Payton's season of over 1,800 yards rushing had much to do with their success.